e-fever/qimmutable/README.md

 -----------------

 ![Workflow](https://raw.githubusercontent.com/benlau/junkcode/master/docs/qimmutable-workflow.png)

+The QImmutable::ListModel consists of two main components: DiffRunner and VariantListModel:

 **DiffRunner (QSDiffRunner)** compares two QList<T> with immutable type to produce a patch for transforming one of a list to another list with minimum no. of steps.
 The result can be applied on a VariantListModel.
 DiffRunner uses an average O(n) algorithm and therefore it should be fast enough for regular UI application.